collinprather/anomaly-detection-aws-ip/readme.md

 # Getting up and running locally

-1. Clone or download the `datascience-anomaly-detection` repo at `https://github.com/spindance/datascience-anomaly-detection.git` on Github.
+1. Clone or download the `anomaly-detection-aws-ip` repo at `https://github.com/collinprather/anomaly-detection-aws-ip.git` on Github.

 2. Create an AWS Sagemaker notebook instance.
 Once it is initiated, click `Open JupyterLab`.